dmcguire81/meta/README.md

 ## Tutorials

-We have walkthroughs for a few different parts of MeTA on the [MeTA homepage][meta-website].
+We have walkthroughs for a few different parts of MeTA on the [MeTA homepage][meta].

 ## Citing